-2 spaces are provided.
+2 spaces are provided consistent with these requirements.

 B8 - SITE WORKS MANAGEMENT

 B8.1 Construction and Demolition - Excavation and Landfill Excavated and landfill areas must be constructed to have no adverse impact on any structures, bushland or significant trees to be retained on the site.